 Dorothy May Matthews, my childhood friend before Goolsby, at Goolsby, and beyond.
 However, more importantly, Dorothy is the granddaughter of my Cousin John May (no kin), whom I call my Harriett Tubman, because, in secrecy, he helped Mama and me flee from Goolsby sharecropping farm to the north, though he stayed at Goolsby with daddy, his best friend, at his side, forever.

 Lois's family was the first to leave Goolsby sharecropping farm.

-Mrs. Lola, Mama’s best friend in the south, is Imogene’s mother.
+Mrs. Lola, Mama’s best friend in the south, including living on Goolsby sharecropping farm, is Imogene’s mother.

 Miss Nelve was Mama’s friend and visitor at Goolsby.